VinLucero/ia-sdk-backup/README.md

 client = AgentClient(agent_info)
 ```

+## Requirements for Full Testing

+To fully verify all functionality, you would need:
+1. Access to a GAIuS agent server
+2. Docker daemon running locally
+3. MongoDB instance
+4. Proper API credentials
+5. Test data sets

 ## Legal Notice

 This backup contains only publicly available packages from PyPI and is intended for legal use in accordance with all relevant licenses and terms of use.
 The source code is included for reference purposes only.